Kmeakin/walrus-report/src/20-reference.md

 ```

 This function can only be called on types for which a way to compare them has
 been defined.
-In Rust, requirements are called *traits*, and a type fulfills the
+In Rust, requirements are called *traits*, and a type fulfils the
 requirements of a trait by providing an *implementation* of the trait ^[The real
 Rust `Ord` trait has its own constraints that we will ignore for the sake of
 simplicity of this example]: